Currency

 How to change the currency when extracting products

-Some target websites can display prices in different currencies.
-That usually depends on the visitor's IP.
-For example, if your server is located in the United States, prices will be extracted in USD.
+Some target websites display prices in different currencies based on the visitor's IP address (in this case, your server IP).
+For example, if your server is located in the United States, prices will usually appear in USD.
+However, many sites also allow you to manually set the currency in their settings.

-Some China online marketplaces (such as bangproduct.com, geekbuying.com, gearbest.com) also support changing the currency in the address bar settings.
-To do so, add the currency=EUR parameter to the product URL.
+Some Chinese online marketplaces (such as bangproduct.com, geekbuying.com, and gearbest.com) also support changing the currency via the address bar.
+To do this, add the currency=EUR parameter to the product URL.

 Last updated